 - Tuesday Writing/Critique Group.
 A wonderful and vibrant entity with its own independent vision and spirit.
 This group has been meeting for a couple of years now, and they are as close-knit and supportive a group as I’ve even seen.
-They recently published their first book —
+They’re published two books, including —

 - Read-ins.
 An exciting new event created by co-founder Jill Hartmann-Roberts.
 In Jill’s words, ‘You can read a short piece or just listen and enjoy.
 Feedback is optional, and you can ask for specific comments if you wish.
 This is ***not*** a critique group.
 We are here to appreciate the amazing writing of our peers in a relaxed, informal atmosphere.’
 Everyone sits around a table, and it brings to mind many of the enjoyable aspects of reading in front of a crowd without it being nearly as stressful 😉